ryscheng/www.raymondcheng.net/_posts/2016-11-19-personal-server-overview.md

 Gitlab's configuration file is found at `~/docker/gitlab/config/gitlab.rb`.

+The official Gitlab docker guide can be found [here](https://docs.gitlab.com/omnibus/docker/).

 #### Gitlab backups

 For some reason just for Gitlab, recovery hasn't been as easy as copying all of the Docker volumes to a new machine.
 So just in case, I also do Gitlab-specific backups.